stackbit-projects/chiro-3f8db/content/pages/faq.md

           We take safety and our patients health seriously.
 We understand that each patient is unique and therefore needs unique and gentle care.
-      - title: Who handles the design?
+      - title: Why choose Cloete Chiropractic?
         content: >-
           You can choose to provide the design yourself, or I can include a design element to your proposal.
 I work with several wonderful